 Fliteboard and Lift have been in a fierce race to bring eFoils to the market first.
 Lift has won that race – but at great expense.
 While Lift has added an electric motor to an existing foiling board, Fliteboard spent time designing and building the perfect eFoil from the ground up using sophisticated parametric models and digital wind-tunnel technology.
 As a result, the differences between Fliteboard’s America’s Cup lineage and Lift are substantial.

-Overall however, we strongly favour and recommend Fliteboard for the reasons we outline below.
+Overall, however, we strongly favor and recommend Fliteboard for the reasons we outline below.

 There are three major differences when it comes to Ridability, Safety and Control between Fliteboard and Lift.